-Regional Solid Waste Management Plan or RSWMP means the Regional Solid Waste Management Plan adopted as a functional plan by Council and approved by DEQ.
+Regional Waste Plan or RWP means the Regional Waste Plan adopted as a functional plan by Council and approved by DEQ.

-Regional system fee means a fee that pays the costs for all associated Metro solid waste services related to management of the entire recycling, processing and disposal system.
+Regional system fee means a fee that recovers the costs for all associated regional solid waste activities related to managing, planning and administering the entire recycling, processing and disposal system.